picrust/picrust/_sources/tutorials/otu_picking.txt

 Introduction
 ------------
 This document covers how to pick OTUs from marker gene data to use with PICRUSt.
 To do this, you'll use a 'closed-reference' OTU picking protocol where you search sequences against the GG reference OTUs at a specified percent identity, and discard any reads that don't hit that reference collection.

+**Note, that you can also use an 'open-reference' picked OTU table from QIIME** (see below: `Using an open reference OTU table from QIIME`_).

 The newest available reference collection can be found here:

  * gg_13_5_otus.tar.gz (`download <ftp://greengenes.microbio.me/greengenes_release/gg_13_5/gg_13_5_otus.tar.gz>`_ )